Facebook LogoVisitor Center - 732-919-0996

 Trails

-The 5.1 mile gravel Perimeter Trail offers panoramic views of the Reservoir and provides a great trail experience for all users.
-This trail loops all the way around the reservoir and has a fairly even, well-maintained surface and is designated as a MODERATE trail due to its length.
+The 5.1-mile gravel Perimeter Trail offers panoramic views of the Reservoir and provides a great trail experience for all users.
+This trail loops all the way around the reservoir and has a fairly even, well-maintained surface, and is designated as a MODERATE trail due to its length.
 Mileposts are marked on the trail.
 A bicycle repair station with a tire pump and tools has recently been added by the main trailhead kiosk near the Visitor Center.

 Hiker IconEquestrian IconCycling Icon